Services at UMass Lowell

 Learn more about Horizons.

-Horizons Plus is a mentoring program designed to support neurodiverse college students.
-Students meet as a group online with trained UMass Lowell student mentors who help guide them through a semester at college / university.
+Horizons Plus is a college success program designed to support neurodivergent college students.
+Students meet as a group online with trained UMass Lowell student mentors who help guide them through a semester at college or university.

 Learn more about the Horizons Plus Mentoring Program.

-woman in front of blackboard with math, science formulas
+Woman in front of blackboard with math, science formulas on it.

 Research Studies

-If you are interested in participating in research studies which aim to further our understanding of autism and support autistic individuals and their families please let us know.
+If you are interested in participating in research studies which aim to further our understanding of neurodiversity and support neurodivergent individuals and their families contact the center.

-If you would like further information regarding our Center and/or the services available at UMass Lowell for autistic individuals, contact the center.
+If you would like further information regarding our Center and/or the services available at UMass Lowell for neurodivergent individuals, contact the center.

 Participants in "Love of the Game" pose for a group photo on a basketball court at UMass Lowell.